Laura Collins is a creative and dynamic singer, vocal educator and choir conductor.

-Laura played classical 'cello and piano from an early age in her home town of Cardiff and studied singing as a choral exhibitioner at Cambridge University.
-Feeling the constraints of High Church music, she found solace in Nina Simone and Charlie Parker:
+Laura played classical 'cello and piano from an early age in her home town of Cardiff and sang as a choral exhibitioner at Queens' College, Cambridge University.
+This gave her an excellent musical and vocal grounding.
+When not in chapel, she found solace in Nina Simone and Charlie Parker:

 'I saw the light, threw off my cassock, and began to take the path of jazz understanding.'